Rain Gauges – What They Are, How They Work, And The Different Types

 4. Optical Rain Gauge

-An optical rain gauge consists of a laser/infrared diode and photosensitive sensor situated in enclosed spaces on opposites sides and below a row of funnels that receive rainfall.
+An optical rain gauge consists of a laser or infrared diode and a photosensitive sensor positioned in enclosed compartments on opposite sides beneath a row of funnels that receive rainfall.

-Each funnel has a small opening at the bottom through which raindrop forms when enough precipitation accumulates inside the container.
-Once the waterdrop grows large enough, it falls from the funnel and through the space between the laser diode and photosensor.
+Each funnel has a small opening at the bottom through which a raindrop forms when enough precipitation accumulates inside the container.
+Once the water drop grows large enough, it falls from the funnel and through the space between the laser diode and photosensor.

-As the drop falls through the beam of light, it scatters it enough for the photosensor to detect and measure it.
-These measurements are recorded and send through a landline or wireless connection to the base weather station.
+As the drop falls through the beam of light, it scatters enough for the photosensor to detect and measure it.
+These measurements are recorded and sent through a landline or wireless connection to the base weather station.

-Optical rain sensors have the advantage of not only measuring the amount of rainfall but also the intensity and frequency of the rain through precise detection by the photosensitive detector.
+Optical rain sensors have the advantage of not only measuring the amount of rainfall, but also its intensity and frequency through precise detection by the photosensitive sensor.

 5. Acoustic Rain Gauge

-Also known as hydrophones, acoustic rain gauges are used to measure the rainfall over large bodies of water like dams, lakes, and the ocean.
+Acoustic rain gauges use hydrophones and are typically deployed to measure rainfall over large bodies of water like dams, lakes, and the ocean.

-The device itself gets place underneath the water's surface.
-The hydrophone can sense and measure the impact of the raindrops hitting the surface of the water.
+The device itself is placed beneath the water’s surface.
+The hydrophone senses and measures the impact of raindrops hitting the surface.

 Each raindrop makes a unique sound, depending on its size and speed, which is called a sound signature.
 An acoustic rain gauge is sensitive enough to detect the different sound signatures to calculate the size and frequency of different raindrops.